apar-singhal/udacity-machine-learning-foundation/movie-trailer-website/README.md

 ### For educational purpose, this page contains static list of movies, mentioned in list_movie_names[] in entertainment_Center.py.

 ### We can change the name of the movies, and will get the trailer for them.
-Or we can create it dynamically by providing a search box to the user to enter any movie name.
+Or we can make it dynamic by providing a search box to the user to enter a movie name.